Trusted WordPress tutorials, when you need them most.

 15. Edit Author Slug

-Edit Author Slug plugin allows you to do that.
+The Edit Author Slug plugin allows you to do just that.
 You can simply edit a user profile and change the author URL slug.
 It also allows you to change the author base.

-WordPress has an SEO-friendly URL structure that allows you to choose URL slugs for your posts and pages.
+WordPress has an SEO-friendly URL structure that lets you choose URL slugs for your posts and pages.
 However, there is no option to do so for an author page, so you can use the Edit Author Slug plugin to make it happen.

 For more information, see our detailed tutorial on how to change the author URL slug and base in WordPress.